-- To Build a safe MOOC based on existing open source software (open EdX) that is co-developed with- and usable for digital training organizations, individual trainers and students.
+- To build a safe MOOC based on existing open source software (Open edX) that is co-developed with and usable for digital training organisations, individual trainers and students.

-- Sustainability through collaboration to continue the availability of the platform once the initial stage of the project is completed.
+- To be sustainable through collaboration to ensure the availability of the platform once the initial stage of the project is completed.

 Greenhost and Free Press Unlimited

-Totem is built on Open edX, an open source educational platform started by EdX, an initiative of Harvard and MIT together with the xConsortium.
-Greenhost and Free Press Unlimited provide TOTEM as an open source platform in order to ensure that it can become a sustainable resource, welcoming to contributors and communities well beyond the start of the project.
+Totem is built on Open edX, an open source educational platform started by edX, an initiative of Harvard University and the Massachusetts Institute of Technology (MIT) together with the xConsortium.
+Greenhost and Free Press Unlimited provide Totem as an open source platform in order to ensure the sustainability of this resource, welcoming contributors and communities well beyond the start of the project.

-- Official TOTEM content developed by Greenhost, Free Press Unlimited, together with content partner organsations, is vetted by an advisory board to ensure that it meets content standards OR conforms to a set of quality guidelines.
+- Original Totem content developed by Greenhost and Free Press Unlimited, together with content partner organisations, is vetted by an advisory board to ensure that it meets content standards or conforms to a set of quality guidelines

-- Official and community content has a timestamp to indicate the date it was last updated in order to help contextualise and verify the accuracy of the materials presented.
+- Original and community content has a timestamp to indicate the date it was last updated in order to help contextualise and verify the accuracy of the materials presented.

 All content on Totem is licensed under a creative commons attribution share-alike license.
 This licensing scheme provides autonomy and control to community content contributors while also encouraging collaboration and avoiding the duplication of existing resources.

 - When creating new learning modules, community content contributors choose how long the module should remain online.
-Content can be temporarily de-activated or chosen to never expire.
+Content can be temporarily de-activated or set to never expire

-- Community content contributors are expected to periodically review, update, or remove curricula modules as they become outdated or outlive their use.
+- Community content contributors are expected to periodically review, update or remove modules as they become outdated or outlive their use

-- Community content contributors and course instructors can ‘flag’ content if they believe there to be an issue related to its quality, however the decision to remove material rests with TOTEM.
+- Community content contributors and course instructors can flag content if they believe there to be an issue with its quality, however the decision to remove material rests with Totem.

-- Flag or provide feedback on the curricula, to be reviewed by TOTEM.
+- Flag or provide feedback on the curricula.

-- Users are expected to contribute to a friendly and respectful environment throughout the use of the Totem, including its discussion forums, wiki, documentation pages, and learning modules.
+- Users are expected to contribute to a friendly and respectful environment whenever they use Totem, including its discussion forums, wiki, documentation pages, and learning modules

-- Attempting to compromise the anonymity of Totem users by forcing the disclosure of legal names or other forms of identifying information.
+- Attempt to compromise the anonymity of Totem users by forcing the disclosure of names or other forms of identifying information

-- Misuse of services by distributing viruses or malware, engaging in a denial of service attack, or attempting to gain unauthorized access to the computer systems of the Totem host or Totem users.
+- Misuse of services by distributing viruses or malware, engaging in a denial of service attack, or attempting to gain unauthorised access to the computer systems of the Totem host or Totem users

-Users who experience or observe the above unacceptable activities should flag instances with platform moderators by writing to email@example.com.
-Complaints receive a response within 72 hours
+Users who experience or observe any of the above behaviour are asked to flag instances thereof with platform moderators by writing to email@example.com.
+Complaints receive a response within 72 hours.

-Accounts found to violate community standards through the unacceptable activities listed above shall be terminated by Totem.
+Accounts found to violate these community standards shall be terminated.